 1. What are the residency requirements for approved individuals?

-The Senior Executive Function for all authorised institutions must be carried out by an individual who is resident in the State.
-As regards the other Control Functions, residency depends on the nature, scale and complexity of the proposed business and will be agreed with the Regulatory Authority.
+The Senior Executive Function for all authorised institutions must be carried out by an individual resident in the State.
+As regards the other Control Functions, residency depends on the nature, scale and complexity of the proposed business and will be agreed upon with the Regulatory Authority.

 2. What are the fitness and propriety criteria for approved individuals?

 In considering an individual’s fitness and propriety, the firm should consider that individual’s:

 - honesty, integrity and reputation;

 - financial soundness.
 A firm’s obligations in this respect are set out in the Individuals Rules.

 3. Are there required levels of experience and qualifications?